Ry0taK/blog.ryotak.me/content/post/cdnjs-remote-code-execution-en.md

 By combining these permissions, the core part of cdnjs, such as the origin data of cdnjs, the KV cache, and even the cdnjs website, could be completely tampered.

 ## Conclusion
-In this article, I described the vulnerability that was existed in cdjs.
+In this article, I described the vulnerability that was existed in cdnjs.
 While this vulnerability could be exploited without any special skills, it could impact many websites.
 Considering that there are many vulnerabilities in the world, such as this one, which are easy to exploit but have a very large impact, I feel that it's very scary.
 If you have any questions/comments about this article, please send a message to ([@ryotkak](https://twitter.com/ryotkak)) on Twitter.